redis/redis-doc/commands/geoadd.md

 The command will report an error when the user attempts to index coordinates outside the specified ranges.

+**Note:** this command has no a symmetric **GEODEL** command simply because you can use `ZREM` in order to remove elements from the sorted set, and the Geo index structure is just a sorted set.

 How does it work?
 ---